KxSystems/solace/README.md

 ## Introduction

-TODO - what is that, whats required, drawing of potential use case

 This API permits the use of Solace Messaging with KDB+.
 It also details the use of Solace REST messaging to create publishers and consumers.

+## New to KDB+ ?

+kdb+ is the worlds fastest time-series database.
+Kdb+ is optimized for ingesting, analyzing, and storing massive amounts of structured data.
+To access the free editions of kdb+, please visit https://code.kx.com/q/learn/ for downloads and developer information.
+For general information, visit https://kx.com/

-## Building
+## Building Interface From Source

-TODO - linux/docker build - TODO windows/mac/etc support, tools required
+Requires gcc,gcc c++,make and cmake packages installed on your development machine.

 Download the Solace C Messaging API ( https://solace.com/downloads/ ).
-Set an environment variable to the location of the unzipped Solace C API.
+Set an environment variable 'SOLACE_API_DIR' to the location of the unzipped Solace C API.
 For example, on Linux/Mac

 ```
 export SOLACE_API_DIR=/home/myuser/solaceapi/
 cd build